 Operational guide and checklist

-Changing the workplace environment to protect your workforce
+Information about improving the workplace environment to protect your workforce.

 As a minimum we expect:

 - enhanced health and safety measures to be in place upon return to work, including physical distancing guidance and hygiene measures, generally and at bottleneck situations

 - safe travel to work arrangements to be considered as part of a risk assessment, with any relevant adjustments adopted

 It is vital steps are taken to ensure a safe working environment and related workforce confidence.
 This is best done through early, regular and ongoing engagement between companies and trade union or workforce representatives.
 As it will take time to complete the necessary risk assessment, identify the relevant mitigation measures and put those measures in place, the engagement between employers, trade union or workforce representatives should have started well before a planned production restart date (or ramp-up where production of essential goods has continued at less than full capacity).

 It is important everyone understands the measures taken to establish the safe working environment as this is likely to have a significant impact on workforce confidence.
 Being and feeling safe will play an integral role in supporting a recovery in productivity levels.